chiuvincent/penguin-species-classifer/README.md

 # penguin-species-classifer
-Group project written in `python` that deployed machine learning models to predict penguin species.
+Group project written in Jupyter Notebook (`python`) that deployed machine learning models to predict penguin species.
 Imported and cleaned up `palmer_penguins.csv` dataset into 3 qualitative and 6 quantitative features.
 Conducted exploratory data analysis to gain understanding of feature distribution.
 Reserved 80% of dataset as training set and 20% of dataset as testing set.